Top 12 Wellness Nurse Skills to Put on Your Resume

 1. Patient Assessment

-Patient assessment, in the context of a Wellness Nurse, involves systematically evaluating a patient's physical, mental, and emotional health to identify their wellness needs and devise appropriate care plans to enhance or maintain their overall well-being.
+Patient assessment, in the context of a Wellness Nurse, involves systematically evaluating a patient's physical, mental, and social health to identify needs and risks, then shaping care plans that protect and promote well-being.

 Why It's Important